 If you do nothing and the Court approves the settlement, you will not receive a payment from the Settlement Fund and you will release any claim you have against Defendant related to the allegations in this case.
+However, if you paid any money to Defendant, you will be reimbursed even if you do not submit a claim.
 Unless you exclude yourself from the settlement, you will not be able to sue, continue to sue, or be part of any other lawsuit against Defendant regarding any of the Released Claims as defined in the Agreement.